 Two admissions sessions (one for Arts/Humanities and one for Sciences) will give prospective students the opportunity to ask questions directly to Admissions Tutors on any aspects of the Oxbridge admissions process.
 Advice will be given on how prospective applicants can prepare over the summer, before the mid-October Oxbridge application deadline.

-Throughout this period, we encourage Year 12-13s to take part in the huge variety of events offered by Oxford and Cambridge, whether in person or online.
-These large-scale events are an excellent way for applicants to engage with current students, tutors and staff from across the colleges and departments at both universities.
+Throughout this period, we encourage students applying to Oxbridge in October 2021 to take part in the huge variety of virtual events offered by Oxford and Cambridge.
+These events and resources are an excellent way for applicants to engage with current students, tutors and staff from across the colleges and departments at both universities.